francodgstn/firestore-migrator-cli/README.md

 ## Use

+Run and follow the questions, better to use full path for target and config file.

 `firestore-migrator`

-You can also directly pass params:
+You can also directly pass the params:

-`firestore-migrator --file=target_file.json --env=dev --config=firestore-migrator-config.js`
+`firestore-migrator [export|export] --env=dev --file=/fullpath/target_file.json --config=/fullpath/firestore-migrator-config.js`

+The `--env` param should match one of the environment defied in the config file.

 ## Config file